nnorthway/Collaps.r/README.md

 ├── js/
 │   ├── collapsr.js
 ```
-### v.1
+### v.2
-This is the initial release.
+v.2 updates include changes to the menu icon that remove default Chrome styling, changes to the menu styling to avoid overflow, and changes to the menu item styling to add clickable space and give them equal margins.
 Any questions, comments, concerns, or otherwise can be directed to northwayn@gmail.com

 ### Released by Nate Northway
 I'm a web developer/designer based in Milwaukee and attenting MATC for a degree in web & software development.
 You can visit me at http://natenorthway.com to learn more.